Karen J. Rooney, Ph.D.

 to develop an outline or write a rough draft.

-ideas, organize information and sequence ideas before the
+information and sequence ideas before the student actually

-the student can work on the material section by section without
+can work on the material section by section without losing

-losing the organization.
-The number of wheels will vary to
+the organization.
+The number of wheels will vary to meet

-in the center and ideas to be developed attached around the
+and ideas to be developed attached around the wheel.

-sentence in the first, the main body with attached numbered
+first, the main body with attached numbered ideas in the

-additional sets of wheels in groups of 3 can be added off
+of wheels in groups of 3 can be added off the three main

-the three main topics to be developed to result in a more
+topics to be developed to result in a more elaborate organizational

 Insert Figure 4 about here